lyz-code/blue-book/docs/vuejs.md

 `index.html`, which means your Vue router will be able to display the right page.

+# Testing

+## Debug Jest tests

+If you're not developing in Visual code, running a debugger is not easy in the middle of the tests, so to debug one you can use `console.log()` statements and when you run them with `yarn test:unit` you'll see the traces.

 # Troubleshooting

 ## Failed to resolve component: X